gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 - Exchange – must be approved by GEB Foundation and mortgage guarantee deposit.
 - Juror – must be approved by GEB Foundation, mortgage guarantee deposit, and anonymously and randomly distributed for arbitration.
 - Orders with digital signature – evidence in which the transaction details cannot be forged.
-- PageSigner evidence – evidence in which the transfer of fiat currency cannot be forged.
+- <a href="https://tlsnotary.org/pagesigner.html">PageSigner</a> evidence – evidence in which the transfer of fiat currency cannot be forged.
 - Transaction amount limit – limit the maximum transaction amount (50ETH) to reduce fraudulent potential incomes.
 - Smart contract with time lock (Timelock Contract) – solve the risk that the counterparty viciously withdraws from the transaction.
 - Only support the irreversible fiat currency transfer to reduce the risk of refund (see https://en.bitcoin.it/wiki/Payment_methods).